FabricioCSM/radix_testcase_server/README.md

 Docker will set up the FastAPI server, database, and any additional services required.

-Install Additional Python Dependencies (if not included in Docker):
+Install Additional Python Dependencies:

 - If you need to install dependencies, enter the container:

-docker compose exec api bash:
+`docker compose exec api bash`

+- Install the lib

 `pip install <Lib you want to install>`